Night2512/Arduino-Midi-Fader-Panel/README.md

-# Arduino-Midi-Control-Panel
+# Arduino-Midi-Fader-Panel

 The arduino code in the repository is designed to be used with the midi controller enclosure found [here](https://www.thingiverse.com/thing:5269219).
-The controller has 5 faders each with a mute button and an RGB LED, as well as 8 additional buttons with their own RGB LEDs.
+The controller has 5 faders each with a mute button and an RGB LED.

 ![midi control panel image](README/midi-control-panel.jpg)